ENGINEERING & MANUFACTURING 2025+

 Gio Theunissen is Vice President / Global Sector Head with DHL Freight, the overland transportation company of DPDHL.
 He is responsible for the development and growth in the E&M sector and Aerospace together with his team of global account managers.
 Gio has a strong focus on building customer relationships, and strategic developments that support customer needs.

-Probably every E&M business now includes sustainability in corporate strategy, and we believe its importance will increase in the future, impacting many areas of the organisation.
+Probably every E&M business now includes sustainability in corporate strategy, and we believe its importance will increase in the future, impacting many areas of the organization.
 Industrial production is responsible for about 30% of the world’s total energy consumption, so today we’re seeing a focus on improving energy efficiency, reducing greenhouse gas emissions, and increasing renewable energy usage.

 Volatility and Exogenous threats